 And what makes matters worse, is the fact that the common diet of many new moms also causes a hormonal fat storing environment!

-Most moms are eating higher carb diets and diets that high in dairy foods, both of which promote a higher insulin response and contain levels of progesterone, estrogen, prolactin and other hormones that aid in our inability to lose fat.
+Most moms are eating higher carb diets and diets that are high in dairy, both of which promote a higher insulin response and contain levels of progesterone, estrogen, prolactin and other hormones that aid in our inability to lose fat.

 The Problem: This internal production of hormones, in combination with the standard American diet leaves many new moms with an inability to lose the baby weight, despite the extra calories that are burned from breastfeeding.

 It’s healthy for both you AND your baby!
 But if you want to lose the baby weight, don’t rely on the calories burned from breastfeeding alone.